 Employee Engagement at Biltmore: The Value of Meaningful Work

 It is commonly accepted that happy employees create successful businesses, but what creates happy employees?
-Engaging employees involves more than simple encouragement from supervisors, and excellent managers understand the value of fostering a work environment where employees feel connected to the vision of the organization through their unique contributions.
+Engaging employees involves more than an expensive Christmas party, and excellent managers understand the value of fostering a work environment where employees feel connected to the vision of the organization through their unique contributions.
 A piece of Biltmore’s past illustrates that employees drive organizational success when managers give them meaningful work.

 Cecil showed Plemmons that he trusted him to do the challenging job well, and as a result of this trust, Plemmons performed the task meticulously and with a fervor for quality.
 The completed Music Room and Salon doubled visitation to the estate within the first year of its opening in 1976; increasing Biltmore’s recognition and profitability.

 Through our work with numerous clients, we have found that engaged employees are the foundation of organizational success.
 Employees who view service as a calling create happy customers and happy customers result in revenue growth.
 (You can read about how to develop employees with a heart for service here).

 To assess your company's engagement levels, you might ask yourself, "how many of my employees would say they have the opportunity to use their strengths every day?"
 Consider surveying your employees and asking this question, then build strategies for helping your employees better utilize their unique ideas and talents.
 In doing so, you will create a culture of innovation, creativity, and engagement with immense returns.

 Learn how to create a culture of engagement when you attend Biltmore's Employee Engagement workshop, where you will create a customized action plan for your organization.